Bh4vay/ComputerVision-Intermediate/README.md

 # Object and Number Plate Detection

-This project contains two main functionalities: Object Detection using YOLO (You Only Look Once) model and Number Plate Detection using EasyOCR and OpenCV.
+This project contains Detections using EasyOCR, OpenCV etc.

 ## Table of Contents